Acrisel/sequent/README.rst

 Returns
 ```````

-    Event object to use in other add_event expressions, add_assoc methods, or with add_step triggers.
+    Event object to use are require in *add_step*.

-Envtor add_step method
+Sequent add_step method
 -----------------------

     .. code::